Your Guide to Home Solar Energy: DIY and Professional

 A host of additional components go into a fully functional home solar energy system.
 Here is an example list.
 This list is not exhaustive but rather an illustration.

-• ( assuming Hybrid inverter, with BMS )
+• Solar inverter ( assuming Hybrid inverter, with BMS ) How to choose a solar inverter?

 • DC cables – from the panels to the inverter – typically 4mm2 or 6mm2